cepdnaclk/e19-3yp-automated-sun-tracking-solar-pv-power-plant-monitoring/README.md

 ### 2. Energy Generation Monitoring

 - Real-time monitoring of energy generation levels.
+- Past energy generation data showcasing.
-- Historical data storage for trend analysis.
+- Graphical data showcasing for better visualization.

 ### 3. Real-time Data Presentation

-- Mobile application for instant access to live energy generation statistics.
+- Web application for instant access to live energy generation statistics.
 - User-friendly interface for easy interpretation of data.

-### 4. Statistics Presentation

-- Detailed statistical analysis of energy production.
-- Graphical representations for better visualization.

-### 5. Periodic Data Prediction

-- Predictive modeling for weekly and monthly energy generation forecasts.
+## Problem

-- Notifications for system performance updates.
+- No Solutions in Sri Lanka for an automated sun-tracking system

-### 6. Location-Based Energy Generation Data Showcasing

-- Collection of location details for accurate energy generation data.
+- Lack of system for energy data showcasing applications
-- Public website portal for showcasing data and promoting solar energy adoption.

-## Problem Statement

-The current stationary solar panel solutions face limitations in maximizing energy generation throughout the day.
-Existing systems lack real-time data presentation and periodic predictions, leading to a reluctance among potential customers to invest in solar panels.

 ## Solution

-HelioEye addresses these issues by implementing a dual-axis rotation system for solar panels, providing real-time energy generation monitoring, and offering a portal for location-based data showcasing.
-The system aims to encourage prospective customers to make informed decisions by providing accurate and accessible information.
+HelioEye addresses these issues by implementing a dual-axis rotation system for solar panels, and a web application that provides real-time and past energy generation data.

 ## Getting Started

 To start using HelioEye, follow these steps:

-1. **Installation**: Install the solar tracking module on your photovoltaic panels.
+1. **Installation**: Buy and Install the solar tracking module on your solar panels from our partners.
+Provide a valid email to the vendor when you are purchasing the device.
-2. **Mobile Application**: Download the mobile application to monitor real-time energy generation.
-3. **Portal Access**: Explore the public website portal for location-based energy generation data.
+2. **Register**: Access the web app and register using the email you provided to the vendor.
+3. **Add Device**: Add your solar tracking device to your account by entering the unique ID given to you with your purchase.

+Now your app is ready to use.

 ## Future Enhancements